Meet our Board Members:

 Adam has been Treasurer of the GGACC since 2013 and has been a member of the Club since 2007.
 Adam lives in San Francisco with his wife and his two young sons.
 Adam is a Principal and Head of Portfolio Management at DCI, an institutional asset management firm in the city.
 When he is not trading corporate bonds or chasing after his boys, Adam is likely thinking about fishing for wild trout in the small streams of the Sierra.

-My day job is Managing Partner of Weber Capital Management, LLC in San Francisco, an investment management firm I founded in 1994.
+My day job is Managing Partner of an investment management firm I founded in 1994.
 I received a MBA from Wharton and a BS from the School of Electrical Engineering at Cornell, where I am on the Advisory Board.
-My daughter Scotty is an MBA candidate at UCLA, and Paige is Creative Lead for The Week Publications in NYC.
+My daughter Scotty is an MBA candidate at UCLA, and Paige is a freelance illustrator in Brooklyn, NY.

 I am honored and proud to serve my fellow members of the GGACC.